Syntax error on print with Python 3

 from __future__ import print_function

 Ensuring compatibility between Python 3.x and older Python 2.x versions is vital in maintaining smooth program execution.
 When employing the print() function within your code, it is prudent to import the function as a good practice, as this safeguards against potential errors that may arise when Python 2.x users attempt to execute the program.
-By adopting this proactive approach, you mitigate the risk of discrepancies in print statement handling and develop a more seamless experience for users across different Python environments.
+By adopting this proactive approach, you mitigate the risk of discrepancies in print statement handling and foster a more seamless experience for users across different Python environments.

 from __future__ import print_function